-Strawberry cultivation has had large environmental consequences such as the lost of forested areas, erosion increase, habitat fragmentation, groundwater depletion, plastic residues from greenhouses and agrochemical pollution (Andalusian Regional Government, 2002; WWF, 2009b).
+Strawberry cultivation has had large environmental consequences such as the lost of forested areas some erosion increase, habitat fragmentation, groundwater depletion, plastic residues from greenhouses and agrochemical pollution (Andalusian Regional Government, 2002; WWF, 2009b).
 Apart from these environmental problems, strawberry cultivation has a vital economical significance for the region.
-It is the crop with the highest water apparent productivity adding up to about 6 €/m3 (Figure 8).
-The sector generates 55,000 jobs (WWF, 2009b) for a total of 4.5 million day's stints.
-Most of the workers though are immigrants from Eastern Europe and Northern Africa, with a salary of about 36€/day.
-This sector receives 24 million €/yr in form of direct public subsidies (average of 3,636 €/ha/yr) (WWF, 2009b), which represents 10-12% of the revenue.
+It is the crop with the highest water apparent productivity adding up to about $6 \notin /m^3$ (Figure 8).
+The sector generates 55.000 jobs for a total of 4.5 million day's stints.
+Most of the workers though are immigrants from Eastern Europe and Northern Africa, with a salary of about $36 \notin /day$ .
+This sector receives 24 million euros per year in form of direct public subsidies (average of $3,636 \notin /ha/year$ ), which represents 10-12% of the income.
 Water only accounts for 3.42% of the total costs (WWF, 2009b).

 It seems widely known that illegal or alegal water use affects the area neighbouring the Doñana National Park, especially in the rice-growing area of Los Hatos, north of the marsh, and at the west of the National Park, where the strawberry fields are concentrated (WWF, 2006).
-In Los Hatos area, 12 Mm3/yr of groundwater are abstracted without formal rights, mainly to irrigate rice, which causes important depletion in the Doñana aquifer.
+In the Los Hatos area, 12 Mm/year of groundwater are abstracted alegally, mainly to irrigate rice, which causes important depletion in the Doñana aquifer.

-All in all, the total blue agricultural water footprint amounts to 282 Mm3/yr (71% surface and 29% groundwater) (Table 4) versus the 200 Mm3/yr of blue water needed by the environment and 443 Mm3/yr total blue water available in the region.
-Along these lines, the Chanza-Doñana project plans to transfer 5 Mm3 from the Chanza-Piedra-Andévalo system to the Doñana region in order to replace groundwater use in the Doñana region.
+All in all, the total blue agricultural water footprint amounts to 282 Mm/year (71% surface and 29% groundwater) (Table 4) versus the 200 Mm/year of blue water needed by the environment and 443 Mm/year total blue water available in the region.
+Along these lines, the Chanza-Doñana project plans to transfer 5 Mm from the Chanza-Piedra-Andévalo system to the Doñana region in order to replace groundwater use in the Doñana region.
 This volume of water however does not seem enough to satisfy the agricultural demand.
 Perhaps an option, part of the solution, would be to limit the number of (a)legal water abstractions from the Almonte-Marismas aquifer.

-Grev water footprint
+Grey water footprint

-Agriculture also implies a threat of eventual damage to the ecosystems from the use of fertilizers and other chemicals (Custodio & Palancar, 1995).
+Agriculture also implies a threat of eventual damage to the ecosystems from the use of fertilizers and other chemicals (Custodio and Palancar, 1995).
 To analyse this type of pollution the grey water footprint of nitrogen fertilizer was estimated within the Doñana region.
-The grey water footprint shows the volume of water required to assimilate the fertilisers that reached the water system based on the average N fertiliser application rate, an assumed leaching percentage of 10% and a nitrogen water quality standard of 10 mg/L (around 50 mg/L of NO3) (Table 4).
+The grey water footprint shows the volume of water required to assimilate the fertilisers that reached the water system based on the average N fertiliser application rate, an assumed leaching percentage of 10% and a nitrogen water quality standard of 10 mg/l (around 50 mg/l of NO3) (Table 3).